SadikCihanAyaz/sadikcihanayaz.github.io/article/reactnative/reactnative1/article.md

 * <a href="https://stackoverflow.com/questions/51116811/what-is-metro-bundler-in-react-native" style="color: white">Read About Metro</a>
 * <a href="https://medium.com/airbnb-engineering/faster-javascript-builds-with-metro-cfc46d617a1f#" style="color: white">Read About Metro - 2</a>
 * <a href="https://www.reactnative.guide/" style="color: white">React Native Guide</a>
-* NPM is a package manager used to install, delete, and update Javascript packages on your machine.
+* NPM and NPX difference: NPM is a package manager used to install, delete, and update Javascript packages on your machine.
 NPX is a package executer, and it is used to execute javascript packages directly, without installing them.
+* <a href="https://zaferayan.medium.com/react-native-jsi-nedir-yeni-mimari-neler-getiriyor-d055acbc2933" style="color: white">Read about Fabric and JSI </a>
 </details>

 </div>